gwagner57/oes/README.md

 The simulators OES Core 1-3 incrementally extend OES Core 0 by adding further features.

-You can run OESjs Core0 and Core1 simulation examples from [the project's GitHub Page](https://gwagner57.github.io/oes/).
+You can run OESjs Core0 and Core1 simulation examples from [the project website](https://gwagner57.github.io/oes/).

 ## OES Core 0